NexGenCloud/hyperstack-sdk-javascript/docs/VirtualMachineEventsApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**listVirtualMachineEvents**](VirtualMachineEventsApi.md#listVirtualMachineEvents) | **GET** /core/virtual-machines/{virtual_machine_id}/events | List virtual machine events
+[**listVirtualMachineEvents**](VirtualMachineEventsApi.md#listVirtualMachineEvents) | **GET** /core/virtual-machines/{vm_id}/events | List virtual machine events

 ## listVirtualMachineEvents

-> InstanceEvents listVirtualMachineEvents(virtualMachineId)
+> InstanceEvents listVirtualMachineEvents(vmId)

 List virtual machine events

 Retrieves a list of all events in a virtual machine&#39;s history, which records actions performed on the specified virtual machine.
 Include the virtual machine ID in the path to retrieve the history of events.
-For more details on virtual machine events history, [**click here**](https://infrahub-doc.nexgencloud.com/docs/virtual-machines/vm-performance-metrics-and-events-history#events-history).
+For more details on virtual machine events history, [**click here**](https://docs.hyperstack.cloud/docs/virtual-machines/vm-performance-metrics-and-events-history#events-history).

 ### Example